krishang118/Gemini-Assistant/README.md

 ## Features

-- **Multi-Mode AI Chat**: Choose between "Explain", "Summarize", or "Shorten" modes for the entered text.
+- Multi-Mode AI Chat: Choose between "Explain", "Summarize", or "Shorten" modes for the entered text.
-- **Google Gemini API Integration**: Securely use your own Gemini API key for all the requests.
+- Google Gemini API Integration: Securely use your own Gemini API key for all the requests.
-- **Persistent Conversations**: All chats and your API key are saved in the browser's local storage.
+- Persistent Conversations: All chats and your API key are saved in the browser's local storage.
-- **Modern and Responsive Interface: Manage multiple conversations, start new chats, and delete old ones, with ease.
+- Modern and Responsive Interface: Manage multiple conversations, start new chats, and delete old ones, with ease.

 ## Getting Started